Rapture TV: History

+1997-2001

 The channel was initially launched by the United Business Media group as a cable television channel on 22 November 1997.
-Due to common UBM ownership, the channel shared facilities with and was broadcast from the Anglia Television studios in Norwich.
+Due to common UBM ownership, the channel shared facilities with, and was broadcast from, the Anglia Television studios in Norwich.
 The channel was later carried free-to-view on the analogue transponder of FilmFour on Astra 1A at weekends, and eventually used this transponder full-time, until closing its analogue service on 12 December 1999.
-Very shortly before this, on 27 October 1999, the channel had moved to digital broadcasting via Sky Digital, where it launched as a general entertainment channel on EPG channel 187.
+Shortly before this, on 27 October 1999, the channel had moved to digital broadcasting via Sky Digital, where it launched in the general entertainment section of the EPG.

+Rapture made agreements with cable companies in 1999, starting with NTL in January 1999, adding 700,000 potential households, and later in September with Cable & Wireless, effective 16 October, adding 850,000 potential households.
+The agreement with CWC also enabled the production of five programmes for CWC's Local Channel.
+In May 1999, it announced that Rapture TV would start a seven-day service from March 2000, a move that would double its production output.
+Rapture made a production agreement with BBC Choice to produce Problem Page, presented by Heather Darroch.
+In October 1999, Rapture TV made its first acquisition, Clubavision, produced by London Weekend Television, as well as an agreement with Channel 4 to relay thirty hours of its output per week.
+The channel made its first outside broadcast on 13 November 1999 at the Slope X snowboarding festival in Battersea Park.
+For New Year's Eve, the channel planned to air a five-part documentary about Radio 1 DJ Carl Cox's two gigs in Sydney and Honolulu.